-In the following exclusive interview, Kelly talks about his whirlwind last 12 months, which began with his invitation to major league camp and concluded with his work at instructs.
+In the following exclusive interview, Kelly talks about his most eventful last 12 months.

 Coming soon: In the near future, look for an interview with Kelly's teammate Kenny Peoples-Walls.